 Ironbark takes its name from the cheeky Banjo Paterson poem “The Man From Ironbark” about the laid back, wide-eyed country bloke visiting Sydney.
 He’s looking for a simple shave, but finds a barber playing a devilish joke with a razor blade.

-As yet no-one has tried to slit Matt or Max's throats – though it's just a matter of time in the TV game.
+As yet no-one has tried to slit Matt or Max's throats – though it's just a matter of time in the story-telling game.
 But for good measure they’re staying true to at least one sentiment of the poem:

 …And whether he’s believed or no, there’s one thing to remark, that flowing beards are all the go way up in Ironbark.